Nation Broadcasting Corporation

 Nation Broadcasting Corporation (NBC) is a Philippine radio and television broadcast company established in 1963.
 As of December 2013, NBC is a subsidiary of MediaQuest Holdings, Inc. under the PLDT Beneficial Trust Fund.
-NBC's radio and television stations are operated by sister network TV5 Network, Inc.; its corporate offices and studios are shared with the latter at the TV5 Media Center, Reliance cor.
+NBC's radio and television stations are operated by sister network TV5 Network, Inc., with other being leased by different management; its corporate offices and studios are shared with the latter at 2/F TV5 Media Center, Reliance cor.
 Sheridan Sts., Mandaluyong, Metro Manila, Philippines.

+NBC operates television stations with airtime being leased by its sister network TV5 Network, serving as the primary broadcasters of sports channel One Sports in Metro Manila, Baguio, General Santos and Zamboanga; and as a UHF translator of free-to-air channel RPTV in Cebu, Cagayan de Oro, and Davao, serving as a partial affiliate of Radio Philippines Network (RPN).

+NBC also operates five radio stations under the brand FM Radio Philippines in Metro Manila, Baguio, Bacolod, General Santos, and Davao, serving as a partial affiliate of Philippine Collective Media Corporation (PCMC); while its Cebu and Cagayan de Oro radio stations became a relay station of 105.9 True FM in Metro Manila.